Keeping yourself safe

 Guidance regarding giving first aid in the current coronavirus situation can be found in our News section.
 Please always consider your own personal safety first when delivering first aid.

 In these activities, you’ll learn how to look out for some of the dangers that could cause an accident.
-You’ll also practise calling 999, so that you can safely get help in an emergency and look at some safety scenarios.
+You’ll also practise calling 999, so that we can safely get help in an emergency and look at some safety scenarios.